nhd36/OCR_Management/README.md

 ```
 cd OCR_Frontend_Clientside
 pip3 install -r requirements
-python3 app.py
+python3 run.py
 ```

+- You will need your own script which will make request to your OCR API and get the data back.
+The structure of the response data from OCR can be edit and view in path ./OCR_Backend_API/side_methods.py
+- You need to know the respond structure of your API, and edit the structure in scan_OCR() function inside side_methods.py
+- In my opinion, it should only return a bunch of text.
+It would be fine!

 Each .env file should be placed in their following directory.
 For example, .env file for Backend should be putting in OCR_Backend_API directory.

 **Working on Docker, coming soon**.

-**NOTE: YOU NEED TO HAVE YOUR OWN OCR API TO WORK ON THIS APP.
+NOTE: YOU NEED TO HAVE YOUR OWN OCR API TO WORK ON THIS APP.
 THIS APP ONLY DO BASIC CRUD OPERATIONS AND INTEGRATE WITH THIRD PARTY API.